 If your budget allows, most animal shelters and rescues can always use funding, especially for special needs pets.
 Some animals require a particular diet or dental cleaning to help them thrive, while others may need a surgical procedure or medications that could be out of a potential adopter’s means.
 By donating dollars, you might make it possible for a dog or cat to get the medical care they might not otherwise, along with a forever home.

 Socializing, exercise and developing a bond with humans are some of the things you can provide a shelter pet.
 Not only will you enhance the animal’s time during his stay at the shelter, but you can prepare him for his future family.
 A well-socialized pet is friendly and more adoptable.
 A well-exercised pet is likely to be healthy and more readily adopted.
 A pet who creates magic when he meets a human, will tug at those heart strings and quickly get a home.
 All thanks to you.
 It’s a chance to get down and dirty scrubbing kennels and crates, washing dogs, transporting pets and giving back for all the blessings in your own life.

-Although one day is designated to change a pet’s life, you can do it any and every day of the year, by being there for a dog or cat in whatever capacity best fits your lifestyle.
-There is truly nothing like knowing you’ve made a difference in an animal’s life.
+Although only one day is designated to change a pet’s life, you can do it any and every day of the year!
+By being there for a dog or cat in whatever capacity best fits your lifestyle, you’ll make a difference that can truly change a life.